Esri/geotrigger-editor/README.md

 # ArcGIS Geotrigger Editor

 White-label client-side editor for creating and editing Geotrigger rules.
+If you're new to the ArcGIS Geotrigger Service, check out the [documentation](http://esri.github.io/geotrigger-docs/).

 ## Features